Welcome to today's edition of the Rush 24-7 podcast.

 The insurance industry is a wonderful regulator of behavior, much more effective than government.

-Remember the SNL crisis.
+Remember the SNL crisis?

-There won't be a bailout.
+Don't worry, folks, there won't be a bailout.

 The government regulators will make certain they have the capital requirements at the savings and loan.

-Well, a few politicians intervened, and all of a sudden you had all these bad loans, and we were on the hook bailing out the savings and loan, which is one of the reasons uh federal deposit insurance is a questionable endeavor, at least at big uh big figures or big numbers.
+Well, a few politicians intervened, and all of a sudden you had all these bad loans, and we were on the hook bailing out the savings and loan, which is one of the reasons federal deposit insurance is a questionable endeavor, at least at big figures or big numbers.

 Anyway, the point here is the FAA is not making your flight any safer at this juncture.

-All they are doing is inconveniencing thousands of passengers today, and costing the airlines when they don't need it, tens of millions of dollars.
+All they are doing is inconveniencing thousands of passengers today and costing the airlines when they don't need it tens of millions of dollars.

 Washington Post today.